-6. Trim the fennel but leave it whole, do not chop it up.
+6. Trim the dill but leave it whole, do not chop it up.

-A Fresh Fennel Plant from a Local Farm
+A Fresh Dill Plant from a Local Farm

 7. Add the Pickle Crisp to your mason jar or other canning jar.
 I like this because it is convenient.
 You can also use fresh grape leaves or even oak leaves for this but be careful that the trees or plants have not been sprayed.

 8. Add the cukes, garlic and dill to your jar.
 You can pack them in pretty tight but leave a little room for the brine to circulate.

 A Jar of "Spears" Ready for Brine

 You need a strategy to hold the pickles under the liquid.
 I use the Visco Disc Jar Topper